IVF Process Timeline: Your Step-by-Step Guide

 The proper name for the procedure is “transvaginal ultrasound aspiration” — which, yep, sounds a little scary.

-But don’t worry, it’s very safe.
+But don’t worry, it’s a very safe and standardized procedure.

 As part of the egg retrieval, an ultrasound probe is inserted into the vagina.